la2050/archive/_projects/2015/making-the-next-generation-of-creativity-accessible-to-anyone-with-a-3d-printing-makerspace.md

 'In one sentence, please describe what your organization does': >- EEZITEC is an eCommerce platform & ecosystem where people can discover & learn about 3D printing, purchase 3D printers, 3D scanners, & 3D printed models.
-'In one to three sentences, please describe your proposal.': >- We'd like to build a 3D Printing makerspace & showroom so people can learn about 3D Printing, purchase 3D Printers, & use them as a service for customizable goods.
-We'd hold live workshops for anyone curious about 3D Printing & new technologies, & give people tangible experiences with these products.
-The makerspace will also allow people to use 3D Printers without buying them so they can experience the technology without making a big investment, but can buy a printer if from our showrooom.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Engage residents and stakeholders